keithmarcel/skillsync-beta/docs/features/AUTO_INVITE_SYSTEM.md

 # Auto-Invite System - Complete Documentation

-**Feature:** Automatic Employer Invitation Queue Population
+**Feature:** Automatic Employer Invitation Queue Population + Consent Management
-**Date:** October 21, 2025
+**Date:** October 21, 2025 (Updated 2:35 PM)
-**Status:** ✅ Production Ready
+**Status:** ✅ Production Ready (SYSTEM-INFRA-905 Complete)
-**Branch:** `feature/crosswalk-implementation`
+**Branch:** `feature/my-assessments-complete-phase-3k`

 ---

 ## Overview

 The Auto-Invite System automatically adds qualified candidates to employer invitation queues when they complete assessments and meet proficiency thresholds.
-This creates a seamless connection between candidate assessments and employer hiring pipelines.
+It includes comprehensive consent management, allowing users to control when their results are shared and automatically handling invitation withdrawal/backfill when consent changes.

 ### What It Does
 - **Automatically qualifies candidates** based on assessment scores